News & Announcements

 Complaints are generally expressions of some disagreement with a procedure or a process regarding special education programs, procedures or services.

 Due Process uses an administrative hearing process before a hearing officer to resolve disagreements over such issues as related to a child's eligibility for special education and related services, evaluation of a child with a disability, appropriateness of a child's services and/or placement, or any other matter under free, appropriate public education, including disciplinary matters.

 - Parents’ Guide to Special Education Dispute Resolution (PDF)

-- Troubleshooting Parents' Special Education Concerns Within A Local School Division (PDF)
+- Troubleshooting Parents' Special Education Concerns Within A Local School Division – (This document is under revision)

-- Legal Advocacy Groups and Resources for Special Education (PDF)
+- Legal Advocacy Groups and Resources for Special Education-This is a Word document.

 - Local Special Education Annual Plan Requirements & Resources